Like everyone I post some instruments and gear stuff here: Lapsteels, Guitars, Drum and Tabla with audio examples where available.

 First of all my main working horse, a Beard Vintage R Model.
 I like its finish – although it’s delicate – and of course, the tone you get for the price.

 At the moment I use D’Addario EXP042-Strings.
 Elixir Polywebs are longer lasting, but to weak in sound and feel for me.
-Best sound I got with Nickel-Strings, but you have to change them two times a week!
+Best sound I got with Nickel-Strings, but you have to change them two times a day!
+Or so.

 Right now I use Perfect Touch Finger Picks.
 Their design avoids the clicking sound when the picks touches each other while playing.
 Plus, when music is hot and finger get wet, they will move much less than the ProPiks 1-ang (split wrap) I used before.